Doing Well Doesn’t Mean It’s Clear What to Do Next

 Or read more at The FI Equation.

-If this way of thinking about financial independence resonates, subscribe to get future posts like this.
+If this way of thinking about financial independence resonates, subscribe for free to get future posts emailed each week.

 This is meant to help you think through financial decisions and tradeoffs—not tell you exactly what to do.
-It’s general in nature and not personalized advice.
+It’s general in nature and not personalized advice (see full disclaimer).